TechPrudent/microservices-dashboard-server/README.md

 This implementation is for now only supporting Spring Boot microservices.
 It will query other Spring Boot applications for their actuator endpoints (such as ```/health```) to get information on their status and their dependencies.
 After gathering these details from all available applications, it will aggregate these into a single response.
-This response can be queried by the microservices-dashboard GUI application.
+This response can be queried by the microservices-dashboard UI application.

 ## Setting up the server